Everard Calthrop: Development of narrow-gauge concepts and the Barsi Light Railway

 Calthrop had been engaged in negotiations with the Indian government for concessions to build a railway from Barsi Road to Barsi since 1887.
 In 1895, negotiations reached a satisfactory conclusion, and Calthrop formed a new company to build the Barsi Light Railway, and employed himself as consulting engineer.
 The railway became a showcase for his ideas.
 Five 0-8-4T locomotives, with even distribution of axle load, were constructed to Calthrop's specification by Kitson & Co.
 The goods rolling stock was constructed on common 25 × 7 ft pressed steel underframes, reducing tare weight and maximising potential wagon loads.

 Calthrop recognised the importance of railways in warfare, and designed the rolling stock to facilitate the movement of troops and equipment.
 Rolling stock rode on pressed-steel Fox bogies, using the Timmis system of double coiled springs.
 The line was constructed with rail inclination, then a new idea, which involves tilting the rail a few degrees to make its surface more nearly parallel with that of the tyre.
 Inclination is now applied universally to railways.
 The rolling stock could accept 100 ft radius curves.

-Prior to shipment of the rolling stock to India, Calthrop and the Leeds Forge Company, manufacturer of the rolling stock, conducted tests on a specially-built test track located at Newlay, near Leeds.
+Prior to shipment of the rolling stock to India, Calthrop and the manufacturer (Leeds Forge Company) conducted tests on a specially-built test track located at Newlay, near Leeds.
 The line was opened for inspection by railway officials and journalists, and a number of reports were published in the technical railway press.

 The Barsi Light Railway opened in 1897, and was extended on a number of occasions until it reached a total length of 202 mi in 1927.
-The example of the Barsi Light Railway is regarded as having revolutionised the narrow-gauge railway system of Indian subcontinent, and the railway was immensely successful, establishing Calthrop as one of the leading figures in the field.
-Calthrop remained consulting engineer until he retired due to ill health two years prior to his death.
+The line is seen as having revolutionised the narrow-gauge railway system on Indian subcontinent, and the railway was immensely successful, establishing Calthrop as one of the leading figures in the field.
+Calthrop remained consulting engineer until he retired due to poor health two years before his death.
 The Barsi Light Railway continued to be operated as a privately owned railway until 1954 when it was purchased by the Indian government, and continued to operate as a narrow-gauge railway until conversion to broad gauge began in the late 1990s as part of Indian Railways conversion program for all metre- and narrow-gauge lines.